Wkamp/Image-Processor/README.md

 # PNM Image Processor
 ## A learning project featuring a variety of image filters and warps
-I got interested in image processing after seeing it's variety of applications in machine learning, but my university only offers a class for graduate students.
+I got interested in image processing after seeing its variety of applications in machine learning, but my university only offers a class for graduate students.
 As such I'm going through the Gonzales & Woods book, and implementing a variety of image processing functions to get a better understanding of processing techniques.

 For more details on how the processor works you can read the [blog post on my website](https://eiron.xyz/image-processor/image-processor.html)